-Nevertheless, even after the Coalition's proposed reforms the benefit offered by all four of the largest public service pension schemes remains more valuable, on average, than the pension benefit offered by Defined Contribution
+Nevertheless, even after the Coalition's proposed reforms the benefit offered by all four of the largest public service pension schemes remains more valuable, on average, than the pension benefit offered by Defined Contribution (DC) schemes that are now most commonly offered to employees in the private sector, into which employers typically contribute around 7% of a DC scheme member's salary.3

-&lt;sup>2 PPI EEBR analysis using scheme designs as set out in the proposed final agreements for each scheme.
+2 PPI EEBR analysis using scheme designs as set out in the proposed final agreements for each scheme.
 Figures are weighted averages based on the relative membership of each scheme.
 Figures rounded to the nearest 1%.